dginovker/MoneroTipper/README.md

 ## Pull Requests:

 Due to the nature of the project, it is unlikely I will merge pull requests.
-However, feel free to fork the codebase and re-implement the bot as your own.
+However, feel free to create issues or fork the codebase to implement the bot as your own.

 ## Credits: